sparrowcode/PermissionsKit/README.md

 If you want **buy apps with source code**, you can visit my [xcode-shop.com](xcode-shop.com).
 Here I am sale apps, modules, 3D elements and other.
 In applications you can find many cool UI that will be useful for your projects.
 Also by buying, **you support me** and my free GitHub development.

 ## License
-`SPStorkController` is released under the MIT license.
+`SPPermission` is released under the MIT license.
 Check `LICENSE.md` for details.

 ## Contact
 If you need any application or UI to be developed, message me at hello@ivanvorobei.by or via [telegram](https://t.me/ivanvorobei).
 I develop iOS apps and designs.
 I use `swift` for development.
 To request more functionality, you should create a new issue.
 You can see my [apps in AppStore](https://itunes.apple.com/developer/id1446635817).